 715 J St, San Diego, CA 92101

 You’d have to be standing in the batter’s box at Petco Park to get any closer to the Padres than at this sports obsessed downtown bar.
 (And, located at J Street and Seventh Avenue, Bub's at the Ballpark is close enough that you could almost catch a fly ball while sitting on a barstool inside.)
 The plethora of flat-screen TVs means you won’t miss an out.
-Just in case you still felt the atmosphere lacking for baseball ambience, the menu is packed to capacity with items like the Padres Power Bowl and the Ballpark Sliders.
+Just in case you still felt the atmosphere lacking for baseball ambience, the menu is packed to capacity with items like the Padres Power Bowl and the Ballpark Nachos.
 The dishes known to the non-sporting world as appetizers can be found in the menu’s First Base section.

 Altitude Sky Lounge

 Before heading to the park, why not take in the view from this patio bar 22 stories above the field?
 Located directly across Tony Gwynn Drive from Petco Park, the open-air lounge provides a view of the entire infield—in an atmosphere at least a notch classier than any ballpark—and is well within earshot of the roar of the crowd.
 Altitude Sky Lounge opens two hours before Padres day games—so you might even catch the pregame warm-ups.